OffsetMods538/CobbleOre-Generator/README.md

 Don't like how op it is?
 Yeah, that makes sense.
 Well thankfully there's a config, which allows you to change how ores are distributed!
 The config is located at `.minecraft/config/cog.json`.
+The config consists of block ids and their corresponding weights.
+If you have 2 entries and each has a weight of 1, it will be a 50/50 chance for each one to spawn.

-I'm too dumb to explain how it works so I'll just give you an example with cobblestone having a 30% chance, diamond block with a 1% chance, and cake with a 69% chance of spawning:
+Here's an example with cobblestone having a 30% chance, diamond block with a 1% chance, and cake with a 69% chance of spawning:
 ```json
 {
 	"generatableBlocks": {